MicrosoftDocs/security/zero-trust/endpoints.md

 3. On the Configuration settings tab, view the groups of Settings that are available in the baseline you selected.
 You can expand a group to view the settings in that group and the default values for those settings in the baseline.
 To find specific settings:

-    a.
-Select a group to expand and review the available settings.
+    1. Select a group to expand and review the available settings.

-    b.
-Use the Search bar and specify keywords that filter the view to display only those groups that contain your search criteria.
+    1. Use the Search bar and specify keywords that filter the view to display only those groups that contain your search criteria.

-    c.
-Reconfigure the default settings to meet your business needs.
+    1. Reconfigure the default settings to meet your business needs.

         <img src="./media/endpoints/image19.png" style="width:4.18891in;height:3.40752in" alt="Expand a group to view the settings for that group" />